women’s rights activist and soon to be women’s rights lawyer

 The Police; however should have at charged him, then it would have deterred him from acting again or continuing his harm.
 There was no excuse.
 They only need to be satisfied that there is reasonable cause.
 If a judge can award damages, then that shows that there was reasonable cause, and highlights the changes that need to be made in the police force.

 Jade believes women should overall forgo reporting to the police at all, unless there is solid physical evidence or witnesses who saw the assault happen.
-It can cause a lot of emotional trauma and stress to complainants when police neglect your case or when crowns stay the case.
+It can cause a lot of emotional trauma and stress to complainants when police neglect your case or when crowns stay the case, like being victimized all over again.

 Jade, like many victims, never actually cared if her perpetrator was convicted.
 She just did a private prosecution because that was what a lawyers told her to do when they police forgot about her case.
 Women just want some token redress their suffering.
 Some acknowledgement that what happened happened and often, they don’t care what form that closure it comes in.

-This site will be updated after the appeal.*
+This site will be updated after the appeal of the Judicial Review and her sexual assault civil trial.*